 So, the developers try to sell this game with a daring statement.
 They say if you enjoy games like the Zelda series or Broken Age, you will have a blast with this game.
 Now, the “problem” I had because of this is that I had high expectations going into this game.

 Sadly, the game didn’t deliver enough on that front.
 But is this a bad game?
 Well, in my opinion, this is a pretty neat game.
 Let me explain.

 One thing took me by surprise.
 This game might have multiple endings.
-I don’t know for sure but I have a strong feeling this game does have more then one ending.
+I don’t know for sure, but I have a strong feeling this game does have more than one ending.
 In the middle of the game you have the option to return home.
 I might have to play the game again to find out about that.